 Thus 161 years after the Pilgrims celebrated their first Thanksgiving Day it was made the national holiday, in the newly formed United States of America.

-The day was set aside by the nation to give recognition and thanks to a higher power for allowing the American colonists to have freed themselves of the shackles of the established church in Europe.
+The day was set aside by the nation to give recognition and thanks to a higher power for allowing the American colonists to have freed themselves of the shackles of the established churches in Europe.
 As well as thanks that the American colonists were subsequently successful in freeing themselves of the capricious, autocratic, established ruling classes of Europe.
 Americans were free to discover, create, invent, build and express themselves in pursuit of achieving their full potential.
 This is stated in the Declaration of Independence, when claiming that all men's inalienable rights are "life, liberty and the pursuit of happiness".

 Disempowered People: The World Before the American Revolution & the American Experiment

 It's important to note that it was only a couple of centuries ago, when those at the top of society controlled everything.
 Literally EVERYTHING.
 The super rich, reigning monarchs and their 'noble' allies [today we call them presidents, oligarchs and billionaires] hoarded most of the nation's resources, like a cancerous tumor sucking up so much of the system's vital nutrients, that the functioning / contributing parts of the system were left with just enough to keep functioning without collapsing.
-Ultimately this obscene resource hoarding and complete disrespect of anyone who was not of a monarchical family or affiliated nobility, caused many of these governments to collapse, erupting in violent revolutions, many deaths and many people fled to America.
+Ultimately this obscene resource hoarding and complete disrespect of anyone who was not of a monarchical family or affiliated nobility, caused many of these governments to collapse, erupting in violent revolutions, many deaths and is why many people fled to America.

 Strong & Healthy Nations Don't Suppress the Voices of Their People